Booker scores 40 as Suns hand 76ers 1st loss, 114-109

 TIP-INS

-76ers: G/F Shake Milton didn’t play because of a bone bruise and mild sprain in his left knee. … Ben Simmons had five steals in the first half and finished with seven.
+76ers: G/F Shake Milton didn’t play because of a bone bruise and mild sprain in his left knee. … Ben Simmons had five steals in the first half and finished with seven. … Embiid is eligible to return when the 76ers visit the Jazz on Wednesday.

-Suns: G Ty Jerome missed his seventh straight game to start his rookie season because of a right ankle sprain. … The Suns trailed by six at halftime despite shooting 55 percent from the field. … Booker scored the Suns’ first 11 points of the third quarter and 16 in the period. … Aron Baynes finished with 15 points, seven rebounds and six assists.
+Suns: G Ty Jerome missed his seventh straight game to start his rookie season because of a right ankle sprain. … The Suns trailed by six at halftime despite shooting 55 percent from the field. … Booker scored the Suns’ first 11 points of the third quarter and had 16 in the period. … Aron Baynes finished with 15 points, seven rebounds and six assists.
+He was 3 of 5 from 3-point range.

 UP NEXT